 Actually, the whole weekend had been rainy.
-During our spa weekend we wanted to bike along the curly forest paths before diving into the world of jacuzzis and saunas, but due to the continuous rain we had to skip it.
+During our spa weekend we wanted to bike along the curly forest paths before diving into the world of jacuzzis and saunas, but due to the continuous rain, we had to skip it.
 We don’t drive to Kirkkonummi very often – to be honest, this was the very first time for both of us – so instead of choosing the shortest or the fastest way home we decided to take the route with views and a bit of culture and history.

-While googling for haunted houses in Kirkkonummi a couple days earlier I had come across the first rock paintings ever found in Finland.
+While googling for haunted houses in Kirkkonummi a couple days earlier, I had come across the oldest rock paintings in Finland.
+More correctly, the first rock paintings ever found in Finland.
 Those paintings could be found very near to our location at the time, close to a building called Hvitträsk that is standing by a lake called Vitträsk.
 The two names were so similar I got confused, so I decided to type ‘Hvitträsk’ on my GPS and check out more once we reach our destination.

-We couldn’t find any mention of the rock paintings, but instead we found a curly path leading down to the lakeside with a sign saying ‘to the graves’.
+We couldn’t find any mention of the rock paintings but instead, we found a curly path leading down to the lakeside with a sign saying ‘to the graves’.
 This got interesting!
-Of course we had to investigate the graves…
+Of course, we had to investigate the graves…

 We started to follow the path from the top of the rocks downhill towards the lake Vitträsk.
-The rain was quite heavy, so I decided to leave my camera in the car and manage with my smart phone.
-Hopefully the pictures will convey even a tiny fraction of the beauty we got to experience.
+The rain was quite heavy, so I decided to leave my camera in the car and manage with my smartphone.
+I hope that the pictures will convey even a tiny fraction of the beauty we got to experience.

 We continued our walk along the path all the way down to the lake, to the direction of Hvitträsk, but we still couldn’t find any signs of rock paintings.
 When glancing further to the direction we were heading for, we couldn’t even see any rocks.
 The rain got even heavier, so we decided to return and go back to Hvitträsk – perhaps the paintings are hiding somewhere in the garden.
 Besides, we still had a three-hour drive ahead of us, which would not be nice wearing soaking wet clothes.

 Before starting our car, we took a moment to wander around the Hvitträsk garden.
 It must be beautiful during the summer season when it’s blooming, I thought.
-On a rainy November Sunday the leafless bushes contrasting to the dark sky created a rough, even a bit spooky atmosphere.
+On a rainy November Sunday, the leafless bushes contrasting to the dark sky created a rough, even a bit spooky atmosphere.
 Who knows, perhaps the ghosts of Hvitträsk were accompanying us through our exploration.

 Perhaps you would like to read about our relaxing weekend in the Långvik Spa, which is located only 15 minutes drive away from Hvitträsk?
 Click on the picture below and enjoy!